Space Rider: Background

 The European Space Agency has a program called Future Launchers Preparatory Programme (FLPP), which made a call for submissions for a reusable spaceplane.
 One of the submissions was by the Italian Space Agency, that presented their own Programme for Reusable In-orbit Demonstrator in Europe (PRIDE programme) which went ahead to develop the precursor called Intermediate eXperimental Vehicle (IXV) and the resulting Space Rider.
 By 2025, the ESA plans to privatise the Space Rider, with Arianespace the likely operator.

 Missions

-The qualification flight of Space Rider will take place in 2027.
+The qualification flight of Space Rider is scheduled for Q1 2028.
 On completion of the two-month long maiden mission, Space Rider will return to Earth with the payloads stowed in its cargo bay.
 The maiden flight will be followed by several missions to demonstrate a range of capabilities and orbits, before handing over the project to the private sector.

 Design

 The Space Rider design inherits technology developed for the earlier Intermediate eXperimental Vehicle, also within the PRIDE programme.
 The design team considered the trade-offs of using only a lifting body and also using optional wings or vertical fins.
 It was then decided in 2017 that the design should optimise the internal volume of the Vega rocket fairing, so its aerodynamic shape will be a simple lifting body, as tested on its predecessor, the IXV.
 A 3-axis control during reentry is achieved by the use of rear flaps.